How to Clean Golf Balls

 You should never soak the golf balls, because that could break down the outer layer and hurt the makeup of the golf balls.

-Instead, by using a soft wire brush or towel after using one of these three cleaning solutions, you can remove debris and create the best collection of balls for your golf game.
+Instead, by using a soft wire brush or towel after using one of these three cleaning solutions, you can remove debris and create the best collection of golf balls for your golf game.

 Remember, by removing all debris from the dimples of a dirty golf ball, you are using the best method to strategically reduce drag.